hazcod/ransomwhere/README.md

 # Ransomwhere

-A Proof of Concept ransomware sample that encrypts your files to test out your ransomware detection & prevention strategies.</br>
+A Proof of Concept ransomware sample that encrypts your files to test out your ransomware detection & prevention strategies.
+If no arguments are provided, `ransomwhere`will automatically execute the `encrypt` mode without deleting the original files.

 I am not responsible for any damage caused by this software.

-If no arguments are provided, `ransomwhere`will automatically execute the `encrypt` mode without deleting the original files.

 ## Building